 Advertising is an unlikely culprit.
 It is described as “a means of communication for a product, service or idea” where it conventionally serves as a method for product endorsing.
 Advertising might be the means, but its power to persuade is its secret weapon.

 Persuasion continues to permeate the system leaving marks of it in print and visual media until it invades traditional, visual, digital, and social media that attracts us, its audience.
 This is where persuasion influences the news transforming it into a method of endorsing an idea rather than dispatching information.
 This defeats the real purpose of news.
 Steve Andriole of Forbes Magazine compared and contrasted mass media since the 1950s and compared it to how then-Republican Presidential nominee Donald Trump used media to his advantage.
 Objective truth is reduced to numbers and becomes a creation and consumption of alternatives fact.
 It’s similar to the truth being translated and gets lost in translation along the way.
-It’s similar to saying that traffic tickets in Springfield, Missouri are somehow influenced by anything other than people are breaking driving laws, it’s not true and the truth gets buried from consumers.
+It’s similar to saying that needing a DUI attorney or incurring traffic tickets in Springfield, Missouri are somehow influenced by anything other than people are breaking driving laws, it’s not true and the truth gets buried from consumers.
 The line between real and fake news has been blurred because the so-called “authorities” of truth are driven by potential monetary and power gain.

 The biggest threat to authenticity is the question of accessibility, which is the essence that makes news or information authentic.
 The accessibility makes anyone express their opinion and create a spontaneous discussion that could lead to major questioning or even doubt.
 “Decades ago the reach of the truth-versus-falsehood debate was limited to those who studied the differences and the majority of the population who “watched.”
 A few decades ago the debate was small and therefore manageable primarily because the information itself traveled much more slowly.”
 (Andriole, 2017)